Shuffled Linear Regression via Spectral Matching: Numerical Results

 Fig. \ref{fig_lasso_snr} displays the estimation accuracy of the shuffled LASSO across varying SNR values.
 The proposed approach outperforms all the baseline algorithms, primarily due to its more precise estimation of permutations.
 In Fig. \ref{fig_lasso_t}, we maintain the SNR at $20$ dB and vary the sample size $t$.
-For the proposed method and the $\ell_1$-minimization approaches from \cite{SLR_CS3}, increasing $t$ leads to more accurate permutation estimation and, consequently, a better estimation of the underlying feature matrix $\Xv$.
-Conversely, the baseline algorithm in \cite{Alternating_Mat_SLR} shows no sensitivity to changes in $t$ once $t \geq m$, as highlighted in Lemma \ref{lemma1}.
+For the proposed method and the $\ell_1$-minimization approaches from \cite{SLR_CS3}, increasing $t$ leads to more accurate permutation estimation and, consequently, a better estimation of the underlying feature matrix $\Xv$. { Conversely, the permutation estimation accuracy of the baseline algorithm in \cite{Alternating_Mat_SLR} is insensitive to the changes in $t$ once $t \geq m$.
+This observation is consistent with the results in Fig. \ref{fig_sls_t}.}

 As stated in Theorem \ref{theorem4}, with a fixed system size, the estimation MSE is bounded by a term proportional to the sparsity of the feature vectors.
 To explore the impact of feature sparsity, Fig. \ref{fig_lasso_s} illustrates performance relative to the average sparsity level, represented by ${s}/{n}$.
 We observe that the permutation estimation accuracy of our method is insensitive to the features' sparsity.
 This is because our spectral matching approach does not rely on feature sparsity for accurate permutation estimation and is thus suitable for both sparse and dense feature sets.
 Moreover, the oracle bound, assuming $\Piv^\star$ is known, shows that the estimation NMSE of the feature matrix increases with denser features.
 Remarkably, the proposed method approaches this oracle bound in estimation accuracy, underscoring the effectiveness of our spectral matching technique.